Dawnflash/vault-seal-recovery/README.md

 ### Sealed key dump

-This step dumps the sealed keys as well as their plain versions to stdout.
+This step dumps the sealed keys to predefined files and their base64 forms to stdout.
 It requires an unsealed running Vault instance.

 Since the Raft DB is locked by the running Vault process, the tool will attempt to make a working temp copy.
 This may fail on busy instances.
 Just rerun the dump step if this gives you trouble.